Why you should definitely travel to New Zealand

 New Zealand cuisine: Specialties you must try

 A traditional dish you must try is Hangi.
 This ancient geothermal cooking technique of the Maori creates a unique flavor composition.
 Meat, vegetables, and sometimes even fish are slowly cooked in an earth oven heated with hot stones.
-Due to the long cooking time, the food attains an incomparable aroma and impressive tenderness that is hard to describe – you simply have to taste it yourself.
+Due to the long cooking time, the Food attains an incomparable aroma and impressive tenderness that is hard to describe – you simply have to taste it yourself.

 Also not to be missed is the rich selection of New Zealand cheeses.
-In recent years, the country has become a true mecca for cheese lovers.
+In recent years, the Country has become a true mecca for cheese lovers.
 Particularly well-known varieties include the flavorful Whitestone Windsor Blue and the delicious Kapiti Kikorangi.
 The cheeses are often served with fresh fruits, nuts, and locally produced chutneys, making them a perfect companion for wine tastings in New Zealand’s famous wine regions.

 Equally remarkable are traditional Māori dishes like Kūmara, a type of sweet potato that has been cultivated in New Zealand for centuries.
 Whether grilled, baked, or as part of a hearty stew – the versatility of this humble ingredient is simply fascinating.
-Its unmistakable sweetness and natural texture enrich many traditional as well as modern culinary creations, offering an authentic taste journey through New Zealand’s culture and cuisine.
+Its unmistakable sweetness and natural texture enrich many traditional as well as Modern culinary creations, offering an authentic taste journey through New Zealand’s culture and cuisine.

 Wine Regions: Tastings in Marlborough and More